super-linter/super-linter/docs/add-new-linter.md

    mode, the test case supposed to fail validation should only contain violations that the fix mode can automatically fix.
 Avoid test cases that fail only because of syntax errors, when possible.
-4. Update expected summary reports: `test/data/super-linter-summary`.
+4. Update all the expected summary reports in `test/data/super-linter-summary`.
 5. If the tool supports check-only mode or fix mode, add the `<LANGUAGE>` to the `LANGUAGES_WITH_FIX_MODE` array in `test/testUtils.sh`